As wildfires rage in Greece, tourists flee and locals shelter

 "The climate crisis is already here, it will manifest itself everywhere in the Mediterranean with greater disasters," he said.

-From Sunday until 3 p.m.
-(1200 GMT) on Monday, 2,115 tourists were flown home, mainly to Britain, Germany and Italy, on 17 flights, the Greek transport ministry said.
+From Sunday until 3pm local time (8pm Singapore time) on Monday, 2,115 tourists were flown home, mainly to Britain, Germany and Italy, on 17 flights, the Greek transport ministry said.

-At Cologne-Bonn Airport, returning German tourists talked of holidays in the sun turned into torment, one relating how her family had to walk 11 km (7 miles) to safety.
+At Cologne-Bonn Airport, returning German tourists talked of holidays in the sun turned into torment, one relating how her family had to walk 11km to safety.

 Others expressed their relief to have escaped.